lifei176/Single-cell-atlas-of-sex-differences-and-androgen-effects/README.md

 - Input: required input data files
 - Output: expected output results
 - The pipeline should take approximately 27 minutes on a recommended computer
-- Users can also directly provide input files with the format required, and perform analysis by modifying our code
+- Users can also directly provide their own input files with the format required, and perform analysis by modifying our codes